 Sunday, December 13th, 2020 2:00 pm

-Ohio Regional Music Arts and Cultural Outreach (ORMACO) closes out its 2020 Wadsworth Library concert season with the Lempner Duo (saxophone and guitar).
+Ohio Regional Music Arts and Cultural Outreach (ORMACO) closes out its live streamed concert season with the Lempner Duo (saxophone and guitar).
 Enjoy a program of Christmas classics and other holiday and Hanukkah songs presented in a swing style.

 About the Performers